Comprehensive vs. Collision Auto Insurance Coverage in 2024 (Differences Explained)

 Additionally, comprehensive and collision coverage are often optional, this will allow the drivers to select the policies that best suit their needs.

-Comprehensive covers non-accident risks like theft and weather, while collision covers accident-related damage.Maria Hanson Insurance and Finance Writer
+Comprehensive insurance covers non-accident risks like theft and weather, while collision insurance covers accident-related damage.Maria Hanson Insurance and Finance Writer

-Drivers concerned about specific incidents, such as hit-and-run accidents, may benefit from hit-and-run comprehensive or collision coverage, which provides protection when the responsible party cannot be identified.
+Drivers with a hit-and-run accident may benefit from comprehensive or collision coverage, which provides protection when the responsible party cannot be identified.

 While having both types of coverage offers extensive protection, some drivers of older vehicles may consider removing collision coverage to lower their premiums, particularly if the cost of coverage exceeds the car’s value.